 Meanwhile, Vice President Kamala Harris spent Monday at five campaign stops, all of them in Pennsylvania: in President Joe Biden’s hometown of Scranton; in the steel-making capital of Pittsburgh, whose union leaders have endorsed her; in the former coal-mining center of Allentown, the third-most populous city in the commonwealth; in Reading, the fourth-most populous, and finally in Philadelphia, the biggest urban center in the state, whose inner-city districts ultimately put Biden over the top in 2020.

-Harris wrapped it all up with a star-studded event in the City of Brotherly Love, featuring TV icon Oprah Winfrey, Puerto Rican-born performer Ricky Martin and pop star and actress Lady Gaga.
+Harris wrapped it up with a star-studded event in the City of Brotherly Love, featuring TV icon Oprah Winfrey, Puerto Rican-born performer Ricky Martin, and pop star and actress Lady Gaga.

-Pennsylvania, which is reportedly evenly spilt between the two candidates, is indeed a keystone in any campaign’s architecture for a victory in a race as close as this.
+Pennsylvania, which is reportedly evenly split between the two candidates, is a keystone in any campaign’s architecture for a victory in a race as close as this.
 With 19 electoral votes, it holds the most clout of any swing state.
-(The other six toss-ups on which the world will be focused on Tuesday night are Arizona, Georgia, Michigan, Nevada, North Carolina and Wisconsin.)
+(The other six toss-ups on which the world will be focused on Tuesday night are Arizona, Georgia, Michigan, Nevada, North Carolina, and Wisconsin.)

-At Trump’s rally in Reading on Monday evening, he promised to “bring back factory jobs” to the state, speaking in front of a back drop of people holding pink signs reading “Women for Trump.”
+At Trump’s rally in Reading on Monday evening, he promised to “bring back factory jobs” to the state, speaking with a backdrop of supporters holding pink signs reading “Women for Trump.”
 The former president has faced an uphill battle among Pennsylvania’s union members, and trails by double-digits among women across the country, according to the most recent polls.

-Biden’s 306-232 electoral vote victory in 2020 was a result of his flipping the three “Blue Wall” states of Wisconsin, Michigan and Pennsylvania, all of which voted for Trump in 2016.
+Biden’s 306-232 electoral vote victory in 2020 resulted from his flipping the three “Blue Wall” states of Wisconsin, Michigan, and Pennsylvania, all of which voted for Trump in 2016.

 In a BBC interview on Monday night, a former Illinois Republican congressman called Pennsylvania “the Holy Grail of American elections.”

-Moscow’s ambassador to UK won’t confirm presence of North Korean troops in Russia but adds, “If there are, so what?”
+Moscow’s ambassador to the UK won’t confirm North Korean troop presence in Russia but adds: “If there are, so what?”

-The US Department of Defense on Monday said that it believes the number of North Korean troops in Russia’s Kursk region has risen by about 2,000 in recent days, bringing the total number there to some 10,000, and possibly as high as 12,000.
+On Monday, the US Department of Defense said it believes the number of North Korean troops in Russia’s Kursk region has risen by about 2,000 recently, bringing the total number there to 10,000, and possibly as high as 12,000.
 That figure was up from about 8,000 the Pentagon had estimated previously.

 Meanwhile, President Volodymyr Zelensky put the figure at about the same in his nightly address, claiming that 11,000 North Korean troops had reached Russia’s border with Ukraine, according to Kyiv’s intelligence agencies.

-“We think that the total number of DPRK forces in Russia... could be closer to around 11 to 12,000,” Pentagon spokesman Major General Pat Ryder told a press conference, with “at least 10,000 right now in the Kursk Oblast,”
+“We think that the total number of DPRK forces in Russia... could be closer to around 11 to 12,000,” Pentagon spokesperson Maj.
+Gen. Pat Ryder told a press conference, with “at least 10,000 right now in the Kursk Oblast,”

 In a contentious BBC interview broadcast on Monday, Russian Ambassador to the UK Andrei Kelin would not admit to the presence of any North Korean troops in Russia, at one point asking his interlocutor, HARDtalk host Stephen Sackur, “Are you sure?”

 Kelin then added, “And if there are, so what?”
-Without actually confirming their presence, Moscow’s ambassador in London defended at least the idea of deploying Pyonyang’s troops by claiming that “thousands of Western mercenaries” were fighting Russian troops in Ukraine, while “thousands” of NATO soldiers were training Ukrainian troops on the operations of donated aircraft and weapons as well.
+Without actually confirming their presence, Moscow’s ambassador in London defended at least the idea of deploying Pyongyang’s troops by claiming that “thousands of Western mercenaries” were fighting Russian troops in Ukraine, while “thousands” of NATO soldiers were training Ukrainian troops in the operations of donated aircraft and weapons.

 Kyiv said on Monday that the Armed Forces of Ukraine (AFU) registered their first exchange of fire with North Korean soldiers.

-“The first military units of the DPRK [Democratic People’s Republic of Korea] have already come under fire in Kursk,” Andriy Kovalenko, Ukraine’s Head of the Center for Countering Disinformation, Lieutenant Andriy Kovalenko, wrote on Telegram.
+“The first military units of the DPRK [Democratic People’s Republic of Korea] have already come under fire in Kursk,” Andriy Kovalenko, Ukraine’s Head of the Center for Countering Disinformation, wrote on Telegram.

 German foreign minister announces winter assistance, but no response to North Korean escalation nor policy change on Taurus missiles

-On Monday, Germany’s Foreign Minister Annalena Baerbock arrived in Kyiv for her eighth visit during Russia’s invasion of Ukraine, announcing a “winter aid” package worth about €200 million, but offering no material reaction to the build-up of North Korean troops at the country’s border, nor change to Berlin’s longstanding refusal to send Ukraine its sought-after, long-range Taurus missiles.
+On Monday, Germany’s Foreign Minister Annalena Baerbock arrived in Kyiv for her eighth visit during Russia’s invasion of Ukraine, announcing a “winter aid” package worth about €200 million ($218 million), but offering no material reaction to the build-up of North Korean troops at the country’s border, nor change to Berlin’s longstanding refusal to send Ukraine its sought-after, long-range Taurus missiles.

 Zelensky has been clamoring for both, lamenting on Monday that the growing thousands of Pyongyang’s soldiers in Russia’s bordering Kursk region deserves a more forceful reaction from the West, especially as regards an awaited green light to use NATO’s long-range weapons deep inside Russian territory.